mentalhealthmodels/nmhsmn_web/content/blog/resources/modeller-resources/tutorials/Managing-Open-Code-And-Data/Access_Open_Data.md

 </div>

-We can create separate list objects for the data and metadata that we have ingested.
+We can now create separate list objects for the ingested data and its metadata.

 <div class="highlight">